trustlines-protocol/tl-dev-docs/contracts/contributing.md

 ## Get Involved

 We appreciate all help!
-Depending on your knowledge you can help bye spreading the word, helping with documentation, reporting issues or even contributing to the source code.
+Depending on your knowledge you can help by spreading the word, helping with documentation, reporting issues or even contributing to the source code.

-Feel free to checkout the code, play around with it and run the tests.
+Feel free to checkout the code, play around with it, and run the tests.
 Before making a change, please first discuss the change via opening an issue on this repository.
 If you just need some small question answered, you can also reach out to us via our [gitter chat](https://gitter.im/trustlines/community).